 Dog-friendly base liquids include dog-safe stock or broth, plain yogurt, kefir, various milks, pureed fruit, pureed vegetables, or even plain water.
 If your base is thick, you may find it helpful to dilute the mixture and/or tap the moulds before freezing to avoid air pockets in your treat.
-You can also do this if you’d like the treats to be a little lighter.
+You can also dilute the base mixture if you’d like the treats to be a little less rich.

-Caution: Go natural or take care when shopping to avoid artificial sweeteners in ingredients like yogurt or peanut butter for your dogs – xylitol (also identified as sweetener E967) is particularly dangerous for dogs.
+When choosing ingredients for treats, remember to check the labels.
+Take care to avoid extra salt, artificial sweeteners, and other unwanted content in things like yogurt or peanut butter.
+Xylitol (also identified as sweetener E967) is particularly dangerous for dogs.